-You can distribute your apps without using the App Directory, but listing on the Directory can boost visibility and usage.
+You can distribute your apps without using the App Directory, but listing on the App Directory can boost visibility and usage.

 In this guide, we’ll walk you through what you need to know to ensure your app is submitted correctly to be listed in the Slack App Directory.
-If you’re looking for details about the guidelines and requirements for your app being listed in the App Directory, you can jump straight to those sections by clicking the section header in the index above.

 At a high level, the App Directory is not the right place for your app if it: